kismat5455/Calculator/README.md

 Technologies:

     HTML: Structure of the calculator layout.
-    CSS: Styling for the appearance and responsiveness.
+    CSS: Styling for the appearance.
     JavaScript: Logic for handling calculations and user interactions.

 Installation/Usage: